 Research: Innovations and Advancements from the Department of Surgery

 The practice of surgery at Johns Hopkins is grounded in research.
 Our investigations drive innovations in surgical technique and patient safety, advance in the understanding and treatment of disease and trauma, and develop new technologies to help individuals and populations.
-We seek to deliver on the promise of medicine by furthering knowledge and perfecting practice both in our own community and around the world.
+We seek to further knowledge and perfect practice both in our own community and around the world.

 Developing better, safer and novel approaches is part of our historical legacy and ongoing mission.
 From the groundbreaking contributions in infection control, use of anesthesia and surgical treatment of breast cancer from our first surgeon-in-chief, William Halsted; through the lifesaving “Blue Baby” procedure for children born with congenital heart defects developed by Helen Taussig, Vivien Thomas and Alfred Blalock; to today’s work in minimally invasive robotic surgery and transplant techniques, our work has continually improved the experience and outcomes for patients both within our wards and around the world.